smart-edge-open/specs/doc/orchestration/openness-helm.md

    weavenet_cidr_enabled: false
    ```

 To customize values and upgrade, users can modify the values.yaml file for the helm charts and use `helm upgrade`.
-(More details refer to [Helm Commands Guidance](https://helm.sh/docs/helm/))
+(More details refer to [Helm CLI Commands List](https://helm.sh/docs/helm/))

 # References